burlap101/Devek/README.md

 # **Devek.dev**

-Elevate your team's productivity and collaboration with **Devek.dev**, a VS Code extension designed to streamline workflows and foster better development practices.
+Elevate your productivity and collaboration with **Devek.dev**, a VS Code extension designed to streamline workflows and foster better development practices.

 ---